smash-edin/twixplorer/preprocessing/README.md

 These command must be done in the listed order.
 The output of one step might be an input for the consecutive ones.

 #### NOTE: After finishing these steps, two folders will be created in the folder "sentence_embeddings".
-Narratives-ui requires these two folders to load the models.
+TwiXplorer's dashboard requires these two folders to load the models.
 In case you got failure due to not having these two folders in the desired location, please perform the following:

 - Make sure that the folders are generated successfully.
-- Make sure that the paths of these folders are correctly set in the file topic_modelling_utils.py from the narratives-ui repo.
+- Make sure that the paths of these folders are correctly set in the file topic_modelling_utils.py from the TwiXplorer's dashboard folder.

 ### <a id="processSNA"> 8.
 Social Network Analysis (SNA) Module</a>